EnzoNMigliano/A_Twitter_Data_Analysis_of_the_COVID19_Impact_in_ones_life/README.md

  <br/>

 ### :hospital: How Covid-19 impacted the front line workers
-nbsp; &nbsp; Our Team collected a sample of 993 tweets in the month of Octuber of 2020.
-The Tweets were gathered using the folloging expressions, contained in the R code below, as search querries: <code> **testingFilter <- search_tweets(q = "\"I am a nurse\" OR \"I am a doctor\" OR \"I am a caregiver\" OR \"I am a nursing home caregiver\" OR \"I am a nursing home worker\" OR \"I work at a hospital\" OR \"I work at a nursing home\" OR \"I work at the medical field\" AND -filter:verified", n = 10, include_rts = FALSE)** </code>.
+nbsp; &nbsp; Our Team collected a sample of 993 tweets in the month of October of 2020.
+The Tweets were gathered using the folloging expressions, contained in the R code below, as search querries: <code> **testingFilter <- search_tweets(q = "\"I am a nurse\" OR \"I am a doctor\" OR \"I am a caregiver\" OR \"I am a nursing home caregiver\" OR \"I am a nursing home worker\" OR \"I work at a hospital\" OR \"I work at a nursing home\" OR \"I work at the medical field\" AND -filter:verified", n = 10, include_rts = FALSE)**</code>.
 The objective of the search querries was to find the Twitter users that are front line workers.
 Thereafter, we extracted the timelines of those users up to 400 tweets back in time.
 Both datasets, the initial search querry and the data set with all the timelines were the base for most of the analysis about the impact of covid in the frontline workers.
-If you wish to see the source code for the data colection access the "Script" folder in the GitHub page.
-In other to shown how relevent Twiiter is as a platform, in special during the pandemic
+If you wish to see the source code for the data colection access the "Scripts" folder in the GitHub page, hte initial search that resulted from the search querry is listed in teh folder called "Data".

 ### Time Series Analysis and Non-Linear Regression
-nbsp; &nbsp; In other to shown how relevent Twiiter is as a platform, in special during the pandemic
+nbsp; &nbsp; In order to show how relevent Twiiter is as a platform for the front line workers to express thenselves, in special during the pandemic, our team deleloped a time series analysis for the tweets that we gathered.
+The first time series analysis was about the ammount of tweets tweeeted, starting from the oldest tweet we gathered up to the newest one.
+Followed by a forecast for the next 6 months.

 <img src = "https://raw.githubusercontent.com/EnzoNMigliano/A_Twitter_Data_Analysis_of_the_COVID19_Impact_in_ones_life/main/Images/Time%20series%20tweets%20dec.jpeg">

 <img src = "https://raw.githubusercontent.com/EnzoNMigliano/A_Twitter_Data_Analysis_of_the_COVID19_Impact_in_ones_life/main/Images/Time%20series%20tweets%20pred.jpeg">

+nbsp; &nbsp; This time series analysis is evenmore insithful than the previous ones.
+The time series takes into account the number of accounts created over the time.
+Followed by a forecast of the next 6 months.

 <img src = "https://raw.githubusercontent.com/EnzoNMigliano/A_Twitter_Data_Analysis_of_the_COVID19_Impact_in_ones_life/main/Images/Time%20series%20accounts%20dec.jpeg">

 <img src = "https://raw.githubusercontent.com/EnzoNMigliano/A_Twitter_Data_Analysis_of_the_COVID19_Impact_in_ones_life/main/Images/Time%20series%20accounts%20pred.jpeg">

 <img src = "https://raw.githubusercontent.com/EnzoNMigliano/A_Twitter_Data_Analysis_of_the_COVID19_Impact_in_ones_life/main/Images/pairs%20account%20tweets.jpeg">